MicrosoftDocs/learn/learn-pr/wwl-mba/microsoft-cloud-adoption-framework-for-azure/includes/4-plan.md

 In this stage, you focus on two main actions:

-- **Rationalize your digital estate:** Understand the organization's current digital estate to maximize return and minimize risks by running a Workload Assessment.
+- **Rationalize your digital estate:** Understand the organization's current digital estate to maximize return and minimize risks by running a workload assessment.
 - **Create your cloud adoption plan:** Develop a plan where prioritized workloads are defined and aligned with business outcomes.

 |||